-After soaking overnight, the pancakes are piled high with a cinnamon, pecan, and oat streusel.
-Now, a slight disclaimer on the streusel: As a mega fan of crumb toppings, I loved the thick layer of crunchy crumbs, but my husband preferred less crumbs on his.
-Feel free to make adjustments based on your own tastes, and if you’d like, you can halve the ingredients for the topping. (and if you are an absolute streusel addict, check out this Coffee Cake which has a ridiculous amount of streusel.)
+- Now, a slight disclaimer on the streusel: I LOVE a thick layer of crunchy crumb topping, but my husband prefers less crumbs on his.
+Feel free to make adjustments based on your own tastes, and if you’d like, you can halve the ingredients for the topping.
+If you’re also an absolute streusel addict, check out this Apple Crumb Cake and Banana Crumb Cake).

 This Pancake Casserole would make for a lovely surprise on Valentine’s Day or Easter morning, and could also be an excellent breakfast-in-bed offering for Mother’s Day.
 Keep this one around for lazy weekend brunches.
 All of my fellow bleary-eyed sleepy heads will thank me.

 Did you know when you bake with eggs there’s a good chance you’re getting them from my home state of Ohio?
 Ohio is one of the largest egg farming states in the nation.
 Ohio’s egg farmers are proud to provide safe, healthy, and affordable eggs to consumers, while also protecting the environment for future generations.
 If you’d like to learn more about egg farming, visit OhioEggs.com, or get a virtual tour of the Lochtefeld family farm.

 - Canola oil

 - 2 1/2 cups flour

 - 4 Tablespoons sugar

 - 2 cup buttermilk